maxep/xcodebuild-lcov-action/README.md

 ## Summary Report

-The action will report a test coverage summary in you job logs:
+The action will report a test coverage summary in your job logs:

 ```
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------